The Ancient Western Classical Arts

 For the Ancient Greeks, their art was almost always a form of religious expression.
 On the other hand, the Romans saw their art as more of a commodity.

-Because the Romans saw art as a commodity, some of the Roman art may not be quite as impressive as Greek art.
-Roman art was in demand for the Rome elite and others.
-This huge demand, of course, how art was viewed.
+Because the Romans saw art as a commodity, some Roman art may not be as impressive as Greek art.
+Roman art was in demand by the Rome elite and others.
+This huge demand, of course, was how art was viewed.

-No doubt the Romans owe a lot of their artistic achievements to the Greeks.
-This is because the Greek artisans have long mastered creating some of the greatest masterpieces of all time.
+No doubt, the Romans owe a lot of their artistic achievements to the Greeks.
+This is because the Greek artisans have long mastered creating some of the greatest masterpieces ever.

 Roman Portrait Sculptures

-The Romans really loved their portrait sculptures.
-In fact the portrait sculptures stretch way to the early part of Rome’s history.
+The Romans loved their portrait sculptures.
+The portrait sculptures stretch way to the early part of Rome’s history.

 Roman sculptures were not just for the deceased but also honored important living personalities.
-Important Romans were rewarded by having their statue put on public display.
+Influential Romans were rewarded by having their statue put on public display.

 Mosaics